 In high school, you may start noticing dyscalculia outside of math class, especially if your teen is learning to drive.
 Here are four signs of dyscalculia you might see in high school.

 Kids with dyscalculia tend to have a hard time with basic math facts and doing mental math.
-Your child may come home after picking up milk at one store and something else at another, and have trouble telling you the total cost.
-Or your child might need to use a calculator to answer a basic multiplication problem.
+Your child may come home after picking up milk at one store and something else at another and have trouble telling you the total cost.
+Or your teen might need to use a calculator to answer a basic multiplication problem.